CompPhysics/QuantumComputingMachineLearning/README.md

 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week3

 ## February 10-14, 2025.
 Entanglement and entropies
+  - Reminder from last week on gates and circuits
+  - One-qubit and two-qubit gates, background and realizations
+  - Simple Hamiltonian systems
+- Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week4
+  - _Reading recommendation_: For the discussion of one-qubit, two-qubit and other gates, sections 2.6-2.11 and 3.1-3.4 of Hundt's book Quantum Computing for Programmers, contain most of the relevant information.

+## February 17-21, 2025.
   - Entanglement and Schmidt decomposition
   - Entropy as a measurement of entanglement
-  - Introduction to gates and calculations
-- Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week4
-  - _Reading recommendation_:

-## February 17-21, 2025.
-  - Quantum gates and circuits
+  - Simple one-qubit and two-qubit Hamiltonians
-  - Developing our own codes for Bell states and comparing with qiskit
 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week5